chrstn-sgrr/chrstn-sgrr/README.md

 ## 🇵🇭 About Me

-*   💻 Currently learning languages and creating projects to build fundamentals.
+*   💻 Currently learning languages and creating projects to build fundamentals, with an interest on Backend Development and Cloud.
 *   📚 Always learning something new!
-Right now, I'm developing an Hypertrohpy Tracker App and learning a bit of Java from class.
+Right now, I'm developing an Hypertrophy Tracker App and learning a bit of Java from class.
 *   🧠 My philosophy as a developer: Just keep learning and build stuff.
 Specifically build stuff that I would like to use.
 *   🏋️‍♂️ Off the keyboard, you'll find me in the gym or playing osu!
 ---